RMIT was established in 1887 as the Working Men’s College with the aim of bringing education to the working people of Melbourne.

 RMIT University's distinctive pixel logo has a long and proud story behind it.
 Meet the designers behind the original version and discover how the logo has evolved over the years.

-Video: History of the RMIT logo
+Watch the story of the RMIT pixel logo below.